postrational/har2grinder/README.md

 Currently supported options:

-* `SLEEP_BETWEEN_PAGES` - the time which Grinder will wait after loading the first page before proceeding to the next.
+* `SLEEP_BETWEEN_PAGES` - the time which Grinder will wait after loading the first page before proceeding to the next [milliseconds].
 * `EXCLUDED_DOMAINS` - a tuple, which list domains for files hosted by external CDNs, which are not part of your test.